SahilLamba0008/blog-app-strapi/README.md

     ```bash
    cp .env.example .env.local

+   In case of error try using this key in .env.local :
+    NEXT_PUBLIC_STRAPI_API_URL=http://127.0.0.1:1337

 4. **Get you Strapi API Token :**
     - go to Strapi Admin Panel
     - Settings > API Tokens > (generate your own)